 1. Freestanding Pergolas

-Directly attached to the wall, often used to cover the deck or patio.
-Popular with homeowners who want an outdoor area to be an extension of their home’s interior.
+This pergola will attach directly to your wall, and is often used to cover decks or patios.
+Attached pergolas are popular with homeowners who want their outdoor living areas to simply be an extension of a home’s interior.

 4. Louvered Pergolas